-Get a 1350 Litre Bunded Diesel Tank – Carbery Standard (1350FPS) From EasyMerchant
+Get a 1350 Litre Bunded Diesel Tank – Carbery Standard (1350V) From EasyMerchant

-Carbery Bunded Tanks consist of a ‘tank’.
-Fuel is stored in the tank, whilst the outer tank acts as a fail safe in case of a spill, significantly decreasing the probability of an environmental pollution incident.
+Carbery Bunded Domestic Oil Tanks consist of two tanks, one inside of the other.
+Fuel is stored in the first tank, whilst the outer tank acts as a fail safe in case of a spill, significantly decreasing the probability of an environmental pollution incident.
 In the UK and Ireland, Bunded Tanks are now most agricultural and domestic installations, as well as a requirement at all industrial, commercial and institutional installations.

 1350 litre (300 gallons) bunded diesel dispensing tank.
 Supplied with 5m hose, auto nozzle, filter and 230v AC pump.

 Supplied complete with:

 - 3 Stage Automatic Shut Off Nozzle with Holster